-Safer roads
+2.1 Safer roads

 To make roads safer for pedestrians, walking routes should be direct, connected and separated from vehicles with space to walk, sit and interact.
-'Road standards' on page 9 further discusses good road design for pedestrians.

-A similar direct, connected and safe network should be established for cycling.
+A similar direct, connected and safe network should be established for cycling, e-scooters and other mobility devices.
 As walking and cycling have different needs, the networks should be totally separate.
 Footpaths should be places for people, not vehicles capable of high speeds like bicycles and electric scooters.
-Low speed vehicles used by people with disabilities are the only vehicles Victoria Walks supports in using the footpath.
+Low speed vehicles used by people with disability are the only vehicles Victoria Walks supports in using the footpath.